Sunisa Lee is about to try a new thing for an all-around champ: College gymnastics

 Some U.S. Olympians will participate in the Gold Over America Tour headlined by Biles.
 The tour will visit cities from September through November, and athletes should be able to receive compensation through these appearances while maintaining their college eligibility.
 There’s no competitive piece in the event that would make this a pay-for-play opportunity, which is still prohibited under NCAA rules.

 Tokyo Olympian Jordan Chiles (UCLA) and 2017 world all-around champion Morgan Hurd (Florida) are set to participate in the tour before they head to college in time for the season, which starts in January.
-Lee said “there has been talk” about her taking part, but she hasn’t made a decision and knows she couldn’t miss too many college classes.
+Lee said “there has been talk” about her taking part but she hasn’t made a decision and knows she couldn’t miss too many college classes.
 For the most part, Lee will be able to take advantage of these types of opportunities without turning professional and giving up her college eligibility.

 “I don’t want to miss that college experience,” Lee said.
 “I do want to go to college and have fun and kind of get away from this elite atmosphere — just because it’s so crazy and I know that college is going to be way better.”